lmoresi/lmoresi.github.io/_posts/2015-08-11-underworld-2.md

 	<figcaption> Examples of the notebooks in action.
 Note the mixture of mathematical explanation and documentation with runnable code and outputs including visualisation and analysis.
 The code can be interupted at any stage and the progress can be analysed either interactively or automatically. </figcaption>
 </figure>

+The third one of these reproduces a big chunk of my DPhil thesis work in a page or two.

 ### Parallelism and HPC